s7u512/NSSO-77-SAS/00_Instructions.md

 3. Place all the fixed width files of raw data in the `Raw Data` folder.
 4. Open the scripts in the IDE of your choice such as [RStudio](https://github.com/rstudio/rstudio)
 5. Read through the scripts.
 6. Install relevant libraries if required.
+(This can be done by running the code `install.packages("packagename")` in the R Console)
-7. Run them in the order of naming.
+8. Run them in the order of naming.

 ### 4.2 Without cloning the git